grab/engineering-blog/_posts/2022-11-23-graph-for-fraud-detection.md

 Grab has grown rapidly in the past few years.
 It has expanded its business from ride hailing to food and grocery delivery, financial services, and more.
 Fraud detection is challenging in Grab, because new fraud patterns always arise whenever we introduce a new business product.
 We cannot afford to develop a new model whenever a new fraud pattern appears as it is time consuming and introduces a cold start problem, that is no protection at the early stage.
 We need a general fraud detection framework to better protect Grab from various unknown fraud risks.

 Our key observation is that although Grab has many different business verticals, the entities within those businesses are connected to each other (Figure 1.
-Left), for example, two passengers may be connected by a wifi router or phone device, a merchant may be connected to a passenger by a food order, and so on.
+Left), for example, two passengers may be connected by a Wi-Fi router or phone device, a merchant may be connected to a passenger by a food order, and so on.
 A graph provides an elegant way to capture the spatial correlation among different entities in the Grab ecosystem.
-A common fraud shows clear patterns on a graph, for example, fraud syndicate tends to share physical devices, and collusion happens between a merchant and an isolated set of passengers (Figure 1.
+A common fraud shows clear patterns on a graph, for example, a fraud syndicate tends to share physical devices, and collusion happens between a merchant and an isolated set of passengers (Figure 1.
 Right).

 <div class="post-image-section"><figure>
   <img src="/img/graph-for-fraud-detection/fig1.png" alt="" style="width:80%"><figcaption align="middle">Figure 1.
 Left: The graph captures different correlations in the Grab ecosystem. <br/> Right: The graph shows that common fraud has clear patterns.</figcaption>